History of Santa Monica, California in Timeline

 March 10, 2006: Lowest Maximum Temperature Recorded

-In 2007, hate crime was minimal in Santa Monica, with only one reported incident.
+In 2007, hate crime in Santa Monica was minimal, with only one reported incident.

 2007: Police Crack Down on Critical Mass Rides

-In 2007, local police cracked down on Santa Monica Critical Mass rides due to controversy, impacting the tradition.
+In 2007, local police began cracking down on Santa Monica Critical Mass rides that had become controversial.

 2008: Continued Crackdown on Critical Mass Rides

-In 2008, local police continued to crack down on Santa Monica Critical Mass rides that had become controversial, further impacting the tradition.
+In 2008, local police continued their crackdown on Santa Monica Critical Mass rides, further impacting the tradition.

 According to a 2009 estimate, the median income for a household in Santa Monica was $71,095, and the median income for a family was $109,410.

-In 2009, Santa Monica purchased the first ZeroTruck all-electric medium-duty truck.
-The vehicle is equipped with a Scelzi utility body, based on the Isuzu N series chassis, and features a UQM PowerPhase 100 advanced electric motor.
-It was the only US-built electric truck offered for sale in the United States at that time.
+In 2009, Santa Monica purchased the first ZeroTruck all-electric medium-duty truck, equipped with a Scelzi utility body, based on the Isuzu N series chassis and featuring a UQM PowerPhase 100 advanced electric motor.

 2009: Bicycle Friendly Community Award (Bronze)